Space Exploration

 Build, launch, and recover a model rocket.
 Make a second launch to

-code of the National Association of Rocketry.
-See the "Model Rocketry"
+National Association of Rocketry.
+See the "Model Rocketry" chapter of

 a.